-The premise of the book is that Social Media was the catalyst that helped to defeat the egos that were so prevalent in big business, big media and big government.
+The premise of the book is that Social Media was the catalyst that helped to defeat the egos that were so prevalent in big business, big media, and big government.

-Throughout the years social media tools have enabled anyone with Internet access to express themselves, to find and connect with like-minds, to share ideas, collaborate and create alliances.
+Throughout the years, social media tools have enabled anyone with Internet access to express themselves, to find and connect with like-minds, to share ideas, collaborate and create alliances.
 These people have created products and services that have rivaled established brands.
-They have also created communities of trust at a time when trust was being depleted by the actions of big business, big media and big government.
+They have also created communities of trust at a time when trust was being depleted by the actions of big business, big media, and big government.
 These communities of people have oftentimes been the very forces that have exposed the misdealings of the big business, big media and big government.

-Three years ago, as I considered writing this book, I thought that the future looked bright for smaller players who were trying to make their mark on this world.
-From my perspective I saw siloed walls being knocked down enabling more connections which would lead to more innovations.
+Three years ago, as I considered writing this book, I thought that the future looked bright for smaller players who were trying to make their mark in this world.
+From my perspective, I saw siloed walls being knocked down enabling more connections which would lead to more innovations.
 I saw trust coming from good business practices as opposed to good marketing and packaging.
 I saw a new world emerging.

 Over the past year or so I have seen the very tools that were supposed to enable communities of collaboration, innovation, and overall good business being used by spammers and marketers who simply want to use the tools as a way to broadcast their messages through new channels.
 However it is not coming from big business, big media and big government, it is coming from the individuals who were supposed to be empowered by these tools – not abuse these tools.